scienceforamerica/scipeds/README.md

 - IPEDS Completions by program (6-digit CIP code), award level, race/ethnicity, and gender from 1995-2023
 - IPEDS Institutional Characteristics Directory Information from 2011-2023

+#### Completions data preprocessing

+We provide functionality to reproduce our pre-processing of the IPEDS data.
+To recreate the pre-processed database, you can clone the `scipeds` [repository](https://github.com/scienceforamerica/scipeds), download the raw data, and re-run the pipeline code in `pipeline/`.
+Decisions about how to convert / crosswalk data across different years and handle other edge cases such as missing data are contained in the pipeline code.

 ### Why does `scipeds` exist?